raphey/bead-counting-with-cv/README.md

 ## Detecting cell frequencies with computer vision

-My biologist friend wants to be able to take an image like what's below, with an array water droplets containing varying numbers of cells<sup>1</sup>, and automatically determine the frequency distribution of cells per droplet.
+A biologist friend of mine wants to be able to take an image like what's below, with an array of water droplets containing varying numbers of cells<sup>1</sup>, and automatically determine the frequency distribution of cells per droplet.

 ![array of water droplets containing cells](images/test_array_lo_res.png)